Med-CoReasoner: Reducing Language Disparities in Medical Reasoning via Language-Informed Co-Reasoning: Acknowledgments

 \section{Acknowledgments}

-Dr. Irene Li is supported by JST ACT-X (Grant \texttt{JPMJAX24CU}) and JSPS KAKENHI (Grant \texttt{24K20832}).
+Dr. Irene Li is supported by JST ACT-X (Grant JPMJAX24CU) and JSPS KAKENHI (Grant 24K20832).
 This work used supercomputers provided by the Research Institute for Information Technology, Kyushu University, through the HPCI System Research Project (Project ID: \texttt{hp250092}).
 This work is also supported by Google Academic Research Award 2025.
-We sincerely thank xxxx
+Dr. Hyunjae Kim and Dr. Qingyu Chen are supported by the National Institutes of Health National Library of Medicine under Award Number R01LM014604.
+We sincerely thank Dr. Yong Hoe Koo (Asan Medical Center, University of Ulsan College of Medicine, South Korea) for his expert contribution to the clinical evaluation study.